 The Green is used for community events such as the Summer Fete and Guy Fawkes Night Bonfire.
 It is also available for informal outdoor recreation by residents of all ages, for example having a gentle stroll, kicking a ball about, playing cricket, making a den in the bushes, sledging in winter or watching the wildlife.
 It is used by the local scout and guide groups, and local schools and pre-schools for holding events, learning about nature, learning new skills and playing games.
 The Children's Play Area equipment was installed in July 2014 and provides a selection of structures such as a basket swing, a 'trim trail' and a tower with slide.
 It is designed to encourage children to exercise safely and test their skills at balancing as well as climbing.

 The Millennium Green Trust owns and is responsible for maintaining, and improving, the Green in line with the Trust Deed under which it was formed and with a Planning Agreement made with the Borough Council.
-The Trust is managed by a group of Trustees whose names and contact details are given here.
+The Trust is managed by a group of Trustees.
 The Trust holds an Annual General Meeting each spring, open to all residents and interested parties, at which it reports on its activities and finances and seeks feedback from the community on matters concerning the Green.

 The Trust derives its income from grants made by the Parish Council and the Henbury Events Committee, covenants from local residents and also fundraising events such as the bonfire & firework display.
 It also benefits from interest earned on an Endowment Fund built up from donations received since its formation in 1998.
 Regular maintenance such as grass and hedge cutting, public liability insurance and safety audit cost a significant sum each year with money also being required for 'one off' maintenance jobs and improvement projects.